 Has a good motor, a short stride with quick acceleration and good speed.

-Will work his way up the Swedish junior hockey ranks.
+Will work his way up the Swedish hockey ranks.